umitproject/network-admin/README.md

 ### 2. Installation instructions

-Installation instructions can be always be found in the online documentation:
+Installation instructions can be found in the online documentation:

 http://readthedocs.org/docs/network-administrator-to-the-cloud-land/en/develop/